imjihuan/fuego/docs/rst_src/parser.py.rst

 failure, and store the data used to generate charts.

-Each benchmark should include an executable file called 'parser.py' in the test directory (/fuego-core/engine/tests/Benchmark.<testname>).
+Each benchmark should include an executable file called 'parser.py' in its test home directory (``/fuego-core/tests/Benchmark.<testname>``).
 Functional tests may also provide a ``parser.py``, when they return more than a single testcase result from the test.
 However, this is optional.
-If a Functional test does not have a parser.py script, then a generic one is used (called ``generic_parser.py``), that just sets the result for the test based on the return code from the test program and the single result from running executing function_log_compare in the function_test_processing portion of the test script.
+If a Functional test does not have a ``parser.py`` script, then a generic one is used (called ``generic_parser.py``), that just sets the result for the test based on the return code from the test program and the single result from running ``log_compare`` in the ``test_processing`` portion of the test script.

-The test log for the current run is parsed by parser.py, and one or more testcase results (measures or pass/fail results) are extracted, and then provided via a dictionary to the results processing engine.
-Normally this is done by scanning the log using simple regular expressions.
-However, since this is a python program, an arbitrarily complex parser can be written to extract result data from the test log.
+The overall operation of ``parser.py`` is as follows: ``parser.py`` reads the test log for the current run and parses it, extracting one or more testcase or measure results.
+These are stored in a python dictionary which is passed to the results processing engine.
+Normally the parsing is done by scanning the log using simple regular expressions.
+However, since this is a python program, an arbitrarily complex parser can be written to extract the result data from the test log.

 Outline